hclbaur/sdt-core/docs/TUTORIAL.md

 ### If only we could choose

 Whether you are iterating a set or not, processing may be *conditional*; you may want to process something in a different way - or not at all - depending on the outcome of some pre-defined test.
-For example, to print the odd numbers in a different way:
+For example, here is how to print the odd numbers in a different way:

 	...
 	foreach "$doc//phonenumber" {
 		if "($sdt:position mod 2) = 1" {
-			println {
-				value "concat('Number ', $sdt:position, ' of ', $sdt:last, ': ', ., ' (', ../firstname, ')')"
+			println "concat('Number ', $sdt:position, ' of ', $sdt:last, ': ', ., ' (', ../firstname, ')')"
-			}
 		}
 	}